Kobe Bryant: Family

 In 2013, Bryant had a legal disagreement with an auction house over memorabilia from his early years that his parents had put up for auction.
-Bryant's parents received $450,000 from the auction house for the items, and contended Bryant had given them the rights to the items he had remaining in their home.
+His parents received $450,000 from the auction house for the items, and contended Bryant had given them the rights to the items he had remaining in their home.
 However, Bryant's lawyers asked the auction house to return the items.
-Before the scheduled trial, a settlement was reached allowing the auction house the sale of less than 10% of the items.
-Bryant's parents apologized to him for the misunderstanding in a written statement, and appreciated the financial support he had given them over the years.
+Before the scheduled trial, a settlement was reached allowing the auction house the sale of fewer than 10% of the items.
+His parents apologized to him for the misunderstanding in a written statement, and appreciated the financial support he had given them over the years.

-Bryant grew up a baseball fan and had been a long-time supporter of the Los Angeles Dodgers and Los Angeles Angels during his tenure with the Lakers.
-However, during the 2009 National League Championship Series when the Dodgers played his hometown Philadelphia Phillies, Bryant revealed to Craig Sager that he actually grew up a fan of their National League East archrivals, the New York Mets wanting to be like Darryl Strawberry and boasted that he still had a Ron Darling baseball card.

-Bryant also was a lifelong fan of his hometown NFL team, the Philadelphia Eagles.
-Bryant was also a fan of soccer teams Barcelona, AC Milan, and Manchester City.

-According to Forbes, at the time of his retirement, Bryant's $680 million in career earnings was the most ever by a team athlete during their playing career.

-Bryant was a second cousin of his former Lakers teammate Cedric Ceballos.
+Religion

+Bryant was a practicing Catholic.
+He said his faith and a priest helped him through difficult times, such as the period following his rape accusation.
+A Catholic cantor said that she was inspired by Bryant's faith, and the respect that he showed her.
+Bryant and his family were regular attendees at Our Lady Queen of Angels Catholic Church in Newport Beach.
+He and daughter Gianna received the Eucharist together just hours before they died.
+He said that he practiced meditation for fifteen minutes per day.